 1. Good teachers

 Firstly, it is really difficult to find a good quality teacher in an affordable budget.
+Also, from a learning perspective, there are many things in the classroom leaning that need to be changed.

 2. Orthodox thinking